been-jamming/CORE/README.md

 already have.

 ```
-choose X{
+choose X;
 ```

 Anyways, we use `choose`, which is for when we are proving a statement of the form `^S(...)`.
-We give the language an object we already have, `X`, and in the process we are "claiming" that the desired object (whose existence we are claiming) is in fact `X`.
-Inside of the new scope, our goal becomes to prove
-`P(X)`, where `X` now refers to the object we just passed to `choose`.
+We give the language an object we already have, `X`, and in the process we are "claiming" that such an object is in fact `X`.
+Inside of the new scope, our goal becomes to prove `P(X)`, where `X` now refers to the object we just passed to `choose`.

 ```